diogosilva5/diogosilva5/README.md

 - 👋 Hi, I’m @diogosilva5, a Software Developer (Frontend and Mobile) from Portugal.

-- 👀 I’m interested in games, movies and travelling.
+- 👀 I’m interested in games, movies, travelling and sports.

 - 🌱 I’m currently learning Remix.